jay-johnson/docker-nginx-sphinx-bootstrap/README.rst

 1. Set your `Google Analytics Tracking Code`_ to the ENV_GOOGLE_ANALYTICS_CODE_ environment variable before container creation

    During container startup the environment variable ``ENV_GOOGLE_ANALYTICS_CODE`` will be `automatically installed into the default html layout`_ on every page across your site

 Integrating with Google Search Console
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 1. Automatic **sitemap.xml** creation

    When the container starts or you `manually rebuild the html content`_ it will `automatically build`_ a ``sitemap.xml`` from any files ending with a ``.rst`` extension in the repository's root directory.
 This file is stored in the environment variable ``ENV_DOC_OUTPUT_DIR`` directory.
 This is handy when you want to integrate your site into the `Google Search Console`_ and it should look similar to: http://jaypjohnson.com/sitemap.xml

 What can I use it for?
 ~~~~~~~~~~~~~~~~~~~~~~

 After working with the `Levvel team`_ over the past year, I realized the importance of having a blog to demonstrate technical expertise.
 After watching wordpress lose my work, I knew there had to be a better way.
-Recently, my friend `Alex`_ recommended I check out `Sphinx`_ because it made documentation even easier than traditional markdown.
+Recently, my friend `Alex Smith`_ recommended I check out `Sphinx`_ because it made documentation even easier than traditional markdown.
 After finding the `python Sphinx bootstrap`_ repository I knew I wanted to drop this into a docker container so I could deploy content while keeping the nginx services up and running.

 I now use this repository as `my blog`_ for `technical posts`_, hosting my `projects and stack discussions`_, `work history`_, resume_, and `contact information`_.
 I find it so much easier to write an ``rst`` file and let the framework translate it into formatted, stylized html.
 Now I can focus on content instead of the presentation (which is nice because I am not a web developer or artist).